How can managers best support employees’ mental health

 Social connections to the people around you can inspire what psychologists call “collective efficacy,” or a shared belief in a group’s ability to work together and overcome challenges to accomplish goals.
 Collective efficacy improves group performance and is also a key ingredient in trauma recovery.

-The COVID-19 pandemic has fueled what some describe as a mental health crisis.
+The COVID-19 pandemic fueled what some describe as a mental health crisis.
 Employers are in a strong position to help curb it.